 - And one Nuxeo server handling the generation of PictureViews

 Other default background jobs are not handled in dedicated servers in this example

 1. To setup Redis, in charge of storing/handling the persistent queues system

 2. To deploy the Nuxeo Platform on as many machine as needed (Five in our example).

 3. To change the Queue configuration for each node

 In this article, we assume that the other parts are already configured (Database, Elasticsearch, Binary Store(s), etc.).

 This is a fundamental piece of this Distributed Jobs System: The Nuxeo Platform needs to be able to rely on persistent queues, using a shared system, where each Nuxeo server in a cluster can access the queues.
 The latter is at the heart of the system, of course.
-Current versions of the Nuxeo Platform (LTS 2015 and FastTrack 8.3 at the time this article is written) use Redis (2.8.x, 3.0.x) for this purpose.
+Current versions of The Nuxeo Content Services Platform (LTS 2015 and FastTrack 8.3 at the time this article is written) use Redis (2.8.x, 3.0.x) for this purpose.

 So, following our video conversion example: